 B.A., Bowdoin College

-Headmaster Peter J. Caldwell is in his ninth year as Headmaster of Morristown-Beard School, the latest highlight of a long and varied career in education.
+Peter J. Caldwell is in his ninth year as Head of School of Morristown-Beard School, the latest highlight of a long and varied career in education.

 The son of two independent schoolteachers, Peter grew up on the boarding school campus where his parents taught (The Putney School in Vermont).
 After graduating from The Putney School, he chose to attend to Bowdoin College, where he played soccer and skied cross-country while earning a dual degree in history and music.

 A life-long educator, Peter began his career at Vermont Academy.
 There, he taught history, coached a variety of sports, and served as Dean of Students.
 Following this worthy experience, Peter pursued and earned his Masters Degree at Harvard University.
 Upon graduating from Harvard, he became Director of Admission at Riverdale Country School.
 After his time at Riverdale, Peter next served as Assistant Headmaster at St. Andrew’s School, where he and his wife, Darcy (now an English Department faculty member at MBS), raised their family.